JustGinger888/COM520_Assignment/README.md

 For this project, I decided to incorporate both TCD and UCD aspects within the overall design.
 The tasks must be simple and straightforward with no complexities, functioning in an ordered manner each accessible with no prior knowledge of the pages or site.
 The user-centered aspect comes in form of relevant illustrations and well laid out forms, each unique and non-dependant on the previous.
 My reasoning for this is because job seekers and employers alike do not want to struggle with the creation of accounts and doing their respective tasks.
 Even so, we live in a visually centered world where if there is an abundance of text or visually unappealing aspects to a site, it would immediately be judged and often categorized as unprofessional, leading to a lack of user engagement.

+---

+### Analysis of Sites

+The Attached Excel Document analyses various other job sites and critically analyses them.

+---

 ### User Group

 The website is done for the Steady Paycheck Agency, which focuses on advertising and pushing jobs in the field of Information Technology to graduates with a relevant background.
 Hence there will be two user groups which I will be discussing below, Employers & Job Seekers.